 easyTravel JourneyId and the current throughput is 16/min.

-Request attributes do of course have values.
-You can see the values by expanding any attribute row.
+To check values of a request attribute, expand its row.
 The table below shows the throughput numbers for all requests that contain the

 easyTravel destination attribute, sorted into the Top 18 values.

 Select any value to further filter the page to just requests that carry the selected request attribute with the selected value.

 If you proceed to other analysis options (for example, service flow) the applied request attribute filter will persist.